rafatuita/dashboard_wiki/Access-control.md

 ### Basic

 Basic authentication is disabled by default.
-The reason is that Kubernetes API server needs be configured with authorization mode ABAC and `--basic-auth-file` flag provided.
+The reason is that Kubernetes API server needs to be configured with authorization mode ABAC and `--basic-auth-file` flag provided.
 Without that API server automatically falls back to [anonymous user](https://kubernetes.io/docs/admin/authentication/#anonymous-requests) and there is no way to check if provided credentials are valid.

 In order to enable basic auth in Dashboard `--authentication-mode=basic` flag has to be provided.
 By default it is set to `--authentication-mode=token`.